nolanlab/cytof-backer-upper/README.md

 cytof-backer-upper
 ==================

 Powershell script for incrementally backing up CyTOF data.

-Version 2 provides support for resuming backup operations if the operation is terminated and is highly recommended.
-However, it has only been used by our lab for about two months, whereas version 1 has been used for a few years and is known to be stable.
+Features compression of IMD files (only), interruptable-resumable backup operations and good logging.

+Use the latest _v3.ps1 file.
+(The previous versions were for earlier versions of PowerShell and Windows XP.)

+A known working configuration is WinSCP 5.5.6 and 7-Zip 9.20.